philippejer/vala-language-server-alpha/README.md

 * Symbol rename can fail to find every usage, use with care (it does work well in many common cases).
 Same thing with "find usages" since it shares the same logic.

 * The dynamic diagnostics (errors and warnings) will only report syntax and semantic errors, not errors triggered during code generation, because code generation is very expensive.
 Fortunately, most errors are detected before code generation.
 An example of unseen error is passing the wrong type of delegate (with/without closure) to a method, which is currently only detected during code generation.

+* Genie is not currently a target, however many things (code navigation) should already work, some of the more hack-ish things which rely on text-based heuristics (esp. completion) will probably not work (but could probably be made to work fairly easily).

 ## Experimental compiler branch